Insxmniaa/holbertonschool-shell/basics/README.md

+#!/bin/bash
-writing a script that prints absolute path name of working directory
+writing a script that prints absolute path name of working directory.